-(B) in the case of the authority granted under paragraph (A) of resolution 21 and/or in the case of any sale of treasury shares for cash, to the allotment

-(otherwise than under paragraph (A) above) of equity securities or sale of treasury shares up to a nominal amount of US\$81,992,063.50,
+(B) in the case of the authority granted under paragraph (A) of resolution 20 and/or in the case of any sale of treasury shares for cash, to the allotment (otherwise than under paragraph (A) above) of equity securities or sale of treasury shares up to a nominal amount of US\$82,185,715,

 This resolution would give the directors the authority to allot shares (or sell any shares which the Company elects to hold in treasury) for cash without first offering them to existing shareholders in proportion to their existing shareholdings.

-This authority would be limited to allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the Board otherwise considers necessary, or otherwise up to an aggregate nominal amount of US\$81,992,063.50 (representing 163,984,127 ordinary shares of US\$0.50 each).
-This aggregate nominal amount represents approximately five per cent of the issued ordinary share capital of the Company as at 14 March 2016, the latest practicable date prior to the publication of this document.
+This authority would be limited to allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the Board otherwise considers necessary, or otherwise up to an aggregate nominal amount of US\$82,185,715 (representing 164,371,430 ordinary shares of US\$0.50 each).
+This aggregate nominal amount represents approximately five per cent of the issued ordinary share capital of the Company as at 14 March 2017 (the latest practicable date prior to the publication of this document).
 In respect of this aggregate nominal amount, the directors confirm their intention to follow the provisions of the Pre-Emption Group's Statement of Principles (the 'Principles') regarding cumulative usage of authorities within a rolling three-year period where the Principles provide that usage in excess of 7.5 per cent should not take place without prior consultation with shareholders.
+The authorities sought pursuant to resolution 23 will expire at the end of next year's AGM (or, if earlier, at the close of business on 2 August 2018).